 The more I listen to “The Spell”, the better I can follow the story of the girl who falls in love with Death and is cursed to eternal life and so unable to join her beloved.
 CELLAR DARLING put a modern spin to the age-old art motif that reminds us of our own mortality.

-I must admit when I first listened to the album’s first single, ‘Insomnia’, last year, my first thought was “what the hell happened to the CELLAR DARLING I know and love?!”.
+I must admit when I listened to the album’s single, ‘Insomnia’, last year, my first thought was “what the hell happened to the CELLAR DARLING I know and love?!”.
 It felt long and not easy on the ears, it requires concentration.
-Lyrically, the song’s catchiest verses seem romantic at first, but when you learn that it’s an expression of deep desire for Death it takes a sudden dark turn:
+Lyrically, the song’s catchiest verses seem romantic at first, but when you learn that it’s an expression of

 “And I will not sleep until you hold me– ‘Insomnia’ by CELLAR DARLING

 ForI cannot dream anymore

 But it’s also that darkness full of beauty that makes this album so hauntingly pleasant.
 In general, “The Spell” has a more homogenous sound than CELLAR DARLING‘s debut album, which is natural, since the first record was a presentation of what the band can do (with a fitting title), while this album explores the narration of a single story.
 However, this record is quite experimental and offers a variety of styles while still staying on the storytelling task and true to the band’s now established sound.

 The experimental character of the album is clear in the variety of sounds and instruments used, but especially in Anna‘s vocals.
 The singer explores her lower range with power, some parts remind me of 80’s Pop; sometimes there’s a Jazz-like use of her voice as a melodic instrument with harmonies.